A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Standard Markov chain Monte Carlo

 Here, $\VV_\bTheta$ is again the variance with respect to the approximating measure generated by Algorithm~1.
-Using the triangle inequality and linearity of expectation, we can further write this as
+Using the triangle inequality and linearity of expectation, we can further bound this by

-The three terms in \eqref{eq:mse2} correspond to the three sources of error in the MCMC estimator. {The third (and last) term in \eqref{eq:mse2} is the discretisation error due to approximating $Q$ by $Q_{M,R}$.
-The other two terms are the errors introduced by using an MCMC estimator for the expected value; the first term is the error due to using a finite sample average and the second term is due to the samples in the estimator not all being perfect (i.i.d.)} samples from the target distribution $\pi^{M,R}$.
+The three terms in \eqref{eq:mse2} correspond to the three sources of error in the MCMC estimator.
+The third (and last) term in \eqref{eq:mse2} is the discretisation error due to approximating $Q$ by $Q_{M,R}$ and $\rho$ by $\nu^{M,R}$.
+The other two terms are the errors introduced by using an MCMC estimator for the expected value; the first term is the error due to using a finite number of samples and the second term is due to the samples not all being perfect (i.i.d.) samples from the target distribution $\nu^{M,R}$.

 Let us first consider the two MCMC related error terms.
 Quantifying, or even bounding, the variance and bias of an MCMC estimator in terms of the number of samples $N$ is not an easy task, and is in fact still a very active area of research.
 The main issue with bounding the variance is that the samples used in the MCMC estimator are not independent, which means that knowledge of the covariance structure is required in order to bound the variance of the estimator.
-Asymptotically, the behaviour of the MCMC related errors {(i.e. Terms 1 and 2 on the right hand side of \eqref{eq:mse2})} can be described using the following Central Limit Theorem, which can again be found in \cite{robert_casella}.
+Asymptotically, the behaviour of the MCMC related errors (i.e. Terms 1 and 2 on the right hand side of \eqref{eq:mse2}) can be described using the following Central Limit Theorem, which can again be found in \cite{robert_casella}.